-This program fosters practitioners with advanced management expertise and the extensive knowledge and skills required to address environmental issues from the local to the global level.
+This program fosters practitioners with advanced management expertise and the extensive knowledge and skills required to address environmental issues from the local to the global level, as well as researchers with such practical capabilities.
 This will enable them to make a practical contribution when working in international settings.